 Song of Songs 4

 VV 8-11 – Lost in his thoughts during the wedding, the groom went on to consider her effect on him.
-He had figuratively gone all of the way to Lebanon to find her, and braved the dens of lions and haunts of leopards to retrieve her.
+He had figuratively gone all the way to Lebanon to find her and braved the dens of lions and haunts of leopards to retrieve her.
 So overwhelming was her power over him that a single glance had stolen his heart away.
-Wine, spices and honey had no allure compared to his beloved.
+Wine, spices, and honey had no allure compared to his beloved.